Jake-Jin-AU/Game_Engine_2D/README.md

 # Game_Engine_2D
 ---
 ### Overview
-This project is for basic game engine development algorithm
+This project is for basic game engine development algorithm.
+- Engine name: Lear Engine
+- Version: 1.0.0a

 #### 1. Engine system
 This game engine consists of several main features below